Adrian Ellison

-Adrian Charles Ellison (born 11 September 1958) and is a male retired British rowing cox.
+Adrian Charles Ellison (born 11 September 1958) is a British retired rowing cox.

 Rowing career

 Ellison won the coxed pairs title with Tom Cadoux-Hudson and Richard Budgett and the coxed fours title with Cadoux-Hudson, Steve King, Geraint Fuller and Budgett, rowing for Tyrian and London University composites, at the 1982 National Rowing Championships.

-Ellison coxed the men's four which brought Steve Redgrave his first Olympic gold in Los Angeles in 1984.
+Ellison coxed the men's four which brought Steve Redgrave his first Olympic gold medal in Los Angeles in 1984.
 He also competed at the 1992 Summer Olympics.
 He also won gold for England, again in the men's coxed fours, at the 1986 Commonwealth Games in Edinburgh, Scotland.